19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 (b) in the case of a company incorporated outside Singapore, either to the individual authorised to accept service of process under the Companies Act at the address filed with the Registrar of Companies, or to the registered office of the company wherever it may be situated;

-(c) in the case of an individual, a partnership or a body of persons, to the last known business or private address of such individual, partnership or body of persons.
+(c) in the case of an individual, a partnership (including a limited liability partnership as defined in section 4(1) of the Limited Liability Partnerships Act (Cap.
+163A)) or a body of persons, to the last known business or private address of such individual, partnership or body of persons.

 [37/95]